 Here's what you need to get started.

-- Table Saw (Or use my exact dimensions to have someone at Lowe’s cut the pieces for you)
+- Table saw (Or use my exact dimensions to have someone rip the pieces for you)

-- white paint (optional).
-I used Behr’s Ultra White in Semi-Gloss.
+- White latex paint.
+I used Behr's Ultra White in Semi-Gloss.

 Making Your Ikea Kallax Divider Units